AppFlowy-IO/AppFlowy/doc/CONTRIBUTING.md

 There can help in multiple ways - even if you don't write code, you can still give back your love to our community.
 Here are a few ideas:

-- Answer questions having #general-help-wanted hashtags on the forum
+- Answer questions having ""General help wanted" labels on the [forum](https://github.com/AppFlowy-IO/appflowy/discussions)
-- Improve the documentation (To-Do:documentation contribution)
+- Improve the documentation (WIP)
-- Submit feature requests on Github (link)
+- Submit feature requests on Github ([link](https://github.com/AppFlowy-IO/appflowy/issues))
     - Submit an issue for feature requests.
 Please include the information listed below in the issue:
         - 1~3 main use cases of the proposed feature
         - what types of users can benefit from using your proposed feature
     - Submit a patch to fix the issue [see this section](#submit-a-patch)
-- Report bugs on Github (link).
+- Report bugs on Github ([link](https://github.com/AppFlowy-IO/appflowy/issues)).
 Please include relevant information listed below in the ticket:
     - A summary of the issue
     - A list of steps to reproduce the issue
     - The version of AppFlowy you encountered the issue with